-10.0 LYSAGHT LONGLINE 305® roof and wall cladding
+10.0 LYSAGHT LONGLINE 305[®] wall cladding

-LYSAGHT LONGLINE 305® cladding is a concealed fixed roof cladding with bold ribs and wide pans.
+For cyclonic applications LYSAGHT LONGLINE 305[®] cladding is a pierced fixed wall cladding with bold ribs and wide pans.
 It is ideal for medium to large commercial projects where special architectural effects are desired.
 It has also been popular in industrial and residential applications.